yogthos/yogthos.net/resources/templates/md/posts/2019-01-19-LuminusOnDokku.md

 postgres://postgres:<password>@dokku-postgres-mydb:5432/mydb
 ```

 We can now map the port to the local machine using SSH, and connect to the database as if it was running on the local machine using the connection settings above.

 ```
 ssh -L 5432:localhost:5000 <server name>
 ```

-### Set up HTTPS
+### Set up HTTPS using Let's Encrypt

 As the last step we'll set up HTTPS for the application using [dokku-letsencrypt](https://github.com/dokku/dokku-letsencrypt) plugin.
 We'll set the app to run on the root domain on the server.